backdrop-contrib/role_listings/README.md

 This module adds listings for individual roles to the administration pages, specifically:

-* All extra roles and their users at /admin/people/role-users
-* Individual pages listing all users for each role as sub-tabs of the above
 * Individual role permission pages as tabs of /admin/config/people/permissions

+Lists of users who have particular roles:

+* Individual pages listing all users for selecte roles
+* A page listing users with any of a specified set of roles.

+On Backdrop, the User accounts listing at admin/people allows you to filter by role, so the individual role lists aren't strictly necessary, but it can be useful to have them directly accessible as tabs.

+All of the pages above can be turned on or off on the configuration page for this module.

 Installation
 ------------